meiruni/FCSwinU/README.md

-# FSwin：Fourier Convolutions and Swin Transformer for Advancing Hyperspectral and Multispectral Image Fusion
+# FCSwinU：Fourier Convolutions and Swin Transformer Unet for Hyperspectral and Multispectral Image Fusion

 ## Network Architecture